prog-1/unit-conversions/README.md

 ```
 The program prints the perimeter and the square of a rectangle given the rectangle sides.
-Enter the length and the bredth of the rectangle:
+Enter the length and the breadth of the rectangle:
 4 5.5
 Perimeter: 19
 Square: 22